mlin6436/mlin6436.github.io/_posts/2019-01-29-bootstrap-scala.md

 `activator` is a wrapper around `sbt`, and also offers a rich set of Lightbend and third party Scala project templates to bootstrap a project, such as "akka", "finatra", "play", "spark" and etc, just to name a few.

 You can install it conveniently via `brew install typesafe-activator`.
-And it's pretty simple to use as well, run `activator`.
+And it's pretty simple to use as well, run `activator` and you will be prompted hints on the usage.

 # Conclusion